Skip to content

 1924: Gorky becomes an assistant instructor of a life-drawing class at the New School of Design.
 This is his first teaching position.
 One day, during noon recess, he paints (Park Street Church, Boston; P003), signing it “Gorky, Arshele,” the earliest known example of his new pseudonym.
 He experiments with several spelling variations, including "Archele," "Archel" and "Gorki," before finally settling on Arshile Gorky around 1932.

 1924: Late in the year, Gorky moves to New York after accepting a teaching position with the New School of Design’s recently-opened branch at 1680 Broadway.
 According to Mark Rothko, one of his students, Gorky brings in his copies of paintings by Frans Hals and Adolphe Monticelli.[7]
-When he first arrives in the city, Gorky stays with a friend Badrik [Patrick] Selian (dates unknown) who arrived several years earlier.
+When he first arrives in the city, Gorky stays with a friend Badrik [Patrick] Selian (1896–1978) who arrived several years earlier.

 1925, January 9: Gorky is admitted to the National Academy of Design where he enrolls in a life-drawing class.
 He leaves after only one month.